IBM-OSS-Support/Continue.dev-Granite-manual-test-cases/tab-autocomplete/granite3.3-8b/README.md

   Generates a correct, idiomatic lambda filter for even numbers.
 - **FIM:**
   Also generates correct lambda.
 Both modes perform equally well.
+- Granite3.2 required a spacebar nudge for the closing brackets but otherwise fine.

 ### 3️⃣ Pandas Chaining